-Buffett, who’s always been an advocate for equal opportunities in the workplace for both genders, shares Levo’s vision for continuing to elevate women’s careers so that we’re truly using the the talent and potential of 100 percent of the workforce.
+Buffett has long been an advocate for equal opportunities in the workplace, and he shares Levo’s vision of continuing to elevate women’s careers so that we can fully utilize the talent and potential of 100% of the workforce.

-Buffett’s incredible legacy is one we all look upon with awe and admiration, and Levo was humbled to host him on today’s Office Hours.
-It’s not every day you have the chance to ask the Oracle of Omaha a question, but when you do, you know that the advice is sure to be anything but ordinary.
-Here’s some of the inspiration Buffett shared with Levo on Office Hours.
+We were all thrilled to have Buffett on today’s Levo Office Hours.
+It’s not every day you get to ask the Oracle of Omaha a question, but when you do, you know that his response is sure to be wisdom incarnate.
+Below are some of the words of encouragement Buffett shared with us during Office Hours.

 “Women have every potential that men do,” said Buffett.
 His own sisters, he said, were “a bit smarter and much more personable” than he was.
-They had everything going for them, except their gender.
-While Buffett and his sisters were loved equally by their parents and were never told there was anything they couldn’t do, they received an entirely different message from society.
+The only thing holding them back was their gender.
+While Buffett and his sisters were treated equally by their parents and never told there was anything they couldn’t do, the society sent them a very different message.